 If you are in the US, Shop on Amazon US Here!

-The End of the Straw.
+The End of the Straw is open.

 There is only one major thing I do not like about this bottle, although overall I really like it and recommend it, and that is that the end of the straw that you drink out of has no cover.
-It folds down but is still very much open to the elements and seen as I’m travelling around Asia and it’s pretty dusty here I am conscious that it gets dirty quite a bit and then I put it in my mouth.
+It folds down but is still very much open to the elements and seeing as I’m travelling around Asia and it’s pretty dusty here I am conscious that it gets dirty quite a bit and then I put it in my mouth.

-However with that said, I can easily clean it and I haven’t gotten ill from it so I guess it’s not that much of a big deal, and a bit of dirt only strengthens our immune system right?
+However, with that said, I can easily clean it and I haven’t gotten ill from it so I guess it’s not that much of a big deal, and a bit of dirt only strengthens our immune system right?

 The Occasional Leak.